“No matter how you colour your disgust, it’s still hate!”

 Do You Agree/Disagree?
 Have Your Say!

 There is no issue more divisive than fat shaming.
 Your views are important to both us and the hundreds of readers that hit our website every day.
 Never forget that your voice is louder than you think!
-Use the comment section below to make your views heard.
+Feel free drop us an email.
 Also, if you want to scream even louder, consider becoming a contributor to the Finding My Psych Website and Podcast!